RunestoneInteractive/RunestoneServer/source/Debugging/debugIntro.rst

 .. reveal:: db_ex310_reveal
     :showtitle:  Show me the Solution

+    .. admonition:: Solution

         This one is once again a typo, but the typo is not in a variable name, but rather, the name of a function.
 The search strategy would help you with this one easily, but there is another clue for you as well.
 The editor in the textbook, as well as almost all Python editors in the world provide you with color clues.
 Notice that on line 2 the function ``imt`` is not highlighted blue like the word ``int`` on line 4.

 And one last bit of code to fix.